 Keyring service consumers require that a keyring plugin be installed.
 This section describes how to install the keyring plugin of your choosing.
 Also, for general information about installing plugins, see Installing and Uninstalling Plugins.

-If you intend to use keyring user-defined functions (UDFs) in conjunction with the chosen keyring plugin, install the UDFs after installing that plugin, using the instructions in Section 6.4.8, “General-Purpose Keyring Key-Management Functions”.
+If you intend to use keyring functions in conjunction with the chosen keyring plugin, install the functions after installing that plugin, using the instructions in Section 6.4.8, “General-Purpose Keyring Key-Management Functions”.

 Only one keyring plugin should be enabled at a time.
 Enabling multiple keyring plugins is unsupported and results may not be as anticipated.

 MySQL provides these keyring plugin choices: